vanytha/Technical-Writing-Portfolio/Case-Studies/Resolving-Time-Zone-Issues.md

 # Case Study: Resolving Time Zone Issues in CXS Platform

 ## Background
-A time zone–related issue was identified in the CXS platform where certain date fields appeared **one day earlier for client administrators** compared to what was stored in the system.
+A time zone–related issue was identified in the CXS (Career Experience Suite) platform where certain date fields appeared **one day earlier for client administrators** compared to what was stored in the system.
 This discrepancy affected several features across the platform, particularly areas that display **hire dates, birthdays, and service anniversaries**.

 Since these dates drive **recognition events, reports, and service milestones**, ensuring their accuracy was critical.
 The issue required careful investigation and regression testing across multiple modules.